Defenestrations of Prague

-The first governmental defenestration occurred in 1419, second in 1483 and the third in 1618, although the term "Defenestration of Prague" more commonly refers to the third.
+The first governmental defenestration occurred in 1419, the second in 1483 and the third in 1618, although the term "Defenestration of Prague" more commonly refers to the third.
 Often, however, the 1483 event is not recognized as a "significant defenestration", which leads to some ambiguity when the 1618 defenestration is referred to as the "second Prague defenestration".
-The first and third defenestrations helped to trigger a prolonged religious conflict inside Bohemia (the Hussite Wars, 1st defenestration) or beyond (Thirty Years' War, 3rd defenestration), while the second helped establish a religious peace in the country for 31 years (Peace of Kutná Hora, 2nd defenestration).
+The first and third defenestrations helped to trigger prolonged religious conflicts, either inside Bohemia (the Hussite Wars, 1st defenestration) or beyond (Thirty Years' War, 3rd defenestration), while the second helped establish a religious peace in the country for 31 years (Peace of Kutná Hora, 2nd defenestration).

-The 1419 Defenestration of Prague
+1419 Defenestration of Prague

-The First Defenestration of Prague involved the killing of seven members of the city council by a crowd of Czech Hussites on 30 July 1419.

-Jan Želivský, a Hussite priest at the church of the Virgin Mary of the Snows, led his congregation on a procession through the streets of Prague to the New Town Hall (Novoměstská radnice) on Charles Square.
+The First Defenestration of Prague involved the killing of several members of the city council by a crowd of Czech Hussites on 30 July 1419.
+Jan Želivský, the priest of the Church of the Virgin Mary of the Snows, led his congregation on a procession through the streets of Prague to the New Town Hall on Charles Square.
 The town council members had refused to exchange their Hussite prisoners.
-While they were marching, a stone was defenestrated at Želivský from the town hall and allegedly hit him.
+While they were marching, a stone was thrown at Želivský from the town hall and allegedly hit him.
 This enraged the mob and they stormed the town hall.
-Once inside the hall, the group defenestrated the judge, the burgomaster, and several members of the town council.
-They were all killed by the fall.
+Once inside the hall, the group defenestrated the judge, the burgomaster, and several members of the town council, killing them all.

-King Wenceslaus IV of Bohemia, after hearing the news, was stunned and died shortly after, supposedly due to shock.

-The procession was a result of the growing discontent at the contemporary direction of the Church and the inequality between the peasants, the Church's prelates, and the nobility.
-This discontent combined with rising feelings of nationalism increased the influence of preachers such as Jan Želivský, influenced by John Wycliffe, who saw the state of the Catholic Church as corrupt.
-These preachers urged their congregations to action, including taking up arms, to combat these perceived transgressions.

-The First Defenestration was thus the turning point between talk and action leading to the prolonged Hussite Wars.
-The wars broke out shortly afterward and lasted until 1436.
+The First Defenestration led pro-Hussite Bohemian nobles to take control of Bohemia, and the Pope responded by declaring a crusade against "Wycliffites, Hussites and all other heretics in Bohemia", starting the prolonged Hussite Wars.